InfinitySurface/AWSCloudFormation/README.md

 Once you have given the stack a name and filled out all (if any) parameters, click 'Next'.

-***Note: Step 3 can be skipped since we don't really have to change any stack options so you can skip straight to Step 4 and 'Create stack'***
+***Note: Step 3 can be skipped since we don't really have to change any stack options so you can skip straight to Step 4 and 'Create stack'.***

+### Stack Creation

 ![last](https://user-images.githubusercontent.com/98137377/159185296-21d06d18-dfca-4ecb-a744-881c65e68292.jpg)

+After you selected 'Create Stack', CloudFormation will then read your .yaml file and start deploying each AWS resource over a course of a couple minutes.

+To check if CloudFormation has fully created all of your resources, you can check the status on the left to show if the stack has completed its deployment.

+***Note: Deployment time can vary depending on the complexity of your .json/.yaml files you are uploading.***

+## Navigation

 ![image](https://user-images.githubusercontent.com/98137377/159185376-dd4a2cfc-c185-4bf9-a323-dbf0d54f8113.png)

+You can manage all your created stacks by accessing CloudFormation->Stacks.

+This dashboard allows you to update, delete, and create another stack if you wish to do so.

 ## License